-- Check your Admission Status in our online admission portal (you will be sent an email confirmation once you have applied).
+- Check your Admission Status in our online admission portal (you will be sent a confirmation email once you have applied).

 - Allow 2-3 weeks once your application is complete for a decision to be made.
 An e-mail will be sent to you once the decision is made.